forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-example-prompts.md

 ## Prompt Writing Tips

 Prompt writing is key to quality code generation.
-Here’s some tips for improved prompt writing and a selection of sample prompts to start you on your generative AI code assistance journey.
+Here are some tips for improved prompt writing and a selection of sample prompts to start you on your generative AI code-assistance journey.

 | Original Prompt                                         | Improved Prompt                                                                |
 | ------------------------------------------------------- | ------------------------------------------------------------------------------ |